DinosaurG07/BookMark.Web/README.md

 # BookMark.Web
-A code for making our own Bookmark website using HTML, CSS, JS.
+A code for making your Bookmark website using HTML, CSS, and JS.